 Today, one year on from the Comair landing of 2016, the St Helena Airport ‘fiasco’ continues.

-SHG officials and DfID have tried to conceal that “there will be some slight delay” in the new tender process currently underway to select an air service provider for St Helena.
+SHG officials and DfID have tried to conceal that “there will be some slight delay” in the new St Helena air service tender process currently underway to select an air service provider for the island.
 The evaluation period of three months to choose a ‘preferred bidder’ could possibly take up to five instead.

 This comes at a time when the RMS St Helena has broken down, Ascension Island runway has cracks and knocking down King & Queen Rock is being discussed.